0-complexity/home/README.md

-## Home repository of the 0-complexity product organization
+## Home repository of the OpenvCloud product organization

-This home repository serves a starting point for people to find their way in all other repos in the 0-complexity product organization.
+This home repository serves a starting point for people to find their way in all other repos in the openvcloud product organization.

+- owner of this repo = Jo (product owner)

+TODO
+- this account will change name to openvcloud
+- we need to move a lot of old content away from this account

 Following Documentation repositories exist in the 0-complexity organization: